 Women who stated that they had engaged in flirting and other overt sexual behavior had only earned two promotions.
-Women who did not engage in the sexual behavior earned, on average, in the $75,000 to $100,000 income range; the women who did earned, on average, $50,000 to $75,000.
+Women who did not engage in the sexual behavior earned, on average, in the $75,000 to $100,000 income range; the women who did earn, on average, $50,000 to $75,000.

 Recently, in a sales office, a young woman wearing low rider pants and a short, tight, stylish top leaned over her briefcase to remove her computer.
 Half of her back was displayed to the whole office, and the people surrounding her cubicle had all eyes focused on her.
 Our entrance caused several to look away with guilty expressions and all were noticeably embarrassed.

 In another office, an applicant for a managerial position asked us why several young women were wearing lingerie to work.
-A newly hired manager, in the same office, came to me and suggested that a dress code would be a good idea.
+A newly hired manager, in the same office, came to HR and suggested that a dress code would be a good idea.
 She had been embarrassed taking a customer to her office.